zeek/zeek-docs/doc/scripts/base/frameworks/analyzer/main.zeek.rst

    already registered, it doesn't replace them.

-   :tag: The tag of the analyzer.
+   :param tag: The tag of the analyzer.

-   :ports: The set of well-known ports to associate with the analyzer.
+   :param ports: The set of well-known ports to associate with the analyzer.

    :returns: True if the ports were successfully registered.